 Mrs Moon said: "Mr Oliver did a great job with both knees - and I've recommended him to friends who are thinking of having knee replacements too.

-With both knee replacements, Mrs Moon had a Signature knee, which is custom made knee manufactured to an individual's exact measurements.
+For her double total knee replacement surgery, Mrs Moon had a Signature knee, which is custom made knee manufactured to an individual's exact measurements.

 Mrs Moon, from Kent, added: "I'm very proud of my new knees.
 No-one would know I've got replacements.
-The scarring is just a little line, they have healed so well."
+The scarring is just a little line, they have healed so well.
+I was so pleased with my new knees that I sent my Consultant a photo of them, having first drawn smiley faces on both!"

 Published on 15 December 2016